-The pandemic has seen manufacturing companies places less emphasis in Industry 4.0, but it could be helping them get through the current crisis
+The past year has seen manufacturing companies places less emphasis in Industry 4.0, but it could be helping them get through the current crisis

 Like many sectors, the current pandemic has had a huge impact on the manufacturing industry.
 Cuts in demand and a reduction in raw materials have meant that many manufacturing firms are looking for ways to find efficiencies within current processes.